 And two more freezing cold desolate poems from the same 1681-82 period.

 The “sewer rat” is himself trying to get a mouthful of water from his frozen water jug.
 The poems drip with desolate loneliness.
 Ueda says, “The hyperbolic style poeticizing loneliness is also from Tang verse…The elements of Chinese verse are made to serve his prime purpose: to present his own feelings.”
 Yes, to present his own feelings –his self-absorption in loneliness and misery.
-Such verses fit very nicely into the image of Basho as an austere, impoverished, and lonely point-saint.
-These haiku said to be “characteristic of Basho” actually only characterize this 18-month period when Basho to some extent practiced Zen Buddhism.
+Such verses fit very nicely into the image of Basho as an austere, impoverished, and lonely point-saint - however these haiku can not be said to “characteristize of Basho.”
+They only characterize this 18-month period when Basho was studying with a high-ranking Zen Monk.

 Throughout the thirty years of his linked verses, the poems of astonishment and wonder outweigh those of sadness and gloom – although only the latter are translated and discussed.
 Here is a superb example of a renku link that scholars do not show us: